 Riga is a place where you can get lost, spellbound by what’s around you.
 It’s also a place that you can come for a short stay or a few, throughout the year.
 There is enough here to keep anyone happy while they are exploring Riga.

 I came to Riga in November.
 While it’s a great time to travel offseason, it’s also a time when the weather isn’t the best.
-Despite the fact that we barely saw the sun, Riga still managed to enchant us.
+Even though we barely saw the sun, Riga still managed to enchant us.

 Exploring Riga – squares and markets

-Riga has a number of attractive squares.
+Riga has several attractive squares.
 Here you’ll find interesting buildings with quirky features, numerous bars and cafes, and specialty shops.

 Town Hall Square